-The 7 quick jobs I'm doing to spruce up my guest bathroom before the hosting season
+The 7 quick, inexpensive and transformative jobs I'm doing to spruce up my guest bathroom ahead of hosting season

 While there is nothing horribly wrong with our guest bathroom, there are a few aspects that have been niggling me lately.
-This has led me to feel the need to apologize every time a guest comes to stay – 'ignore the patchy paintwork!'
+This has led me to feel the need to apologize every time a guest comes to stay – 'Ignore the patchy paintwork!'

 If you are beginning to feel a little panicky about how to get your bathroom ready for Thanksgiving guests fear not, my tips could just help.